partha-bro/study-repo/Web_developer/02-CSS/README.md

 			NOTE: we can not use both left or right as well as top or bottom.

 			c. z-index
+				All element are default value 0 of z index with position:static.
 				This property is use to indetify the priority of visible, those element has higher number that priority is higher.